 There is one notorious bug in Harry Potter Years 1-4, in which you drop into a room and the mechanism that is supposed to throw you back up fails to do so.
 Unfortunately there are several items in the room that, upon collection, cause the game to autosave.
 This means that even if you reload or exit to the hub, you're still in the room when you return.

-Also in Harry Potter, exiting a level without completing it could sometimes cause the level entrance to fail to reappear in Hogwarts, making it impossible to continue on.
+Also in Harry Potter, exiting a level without completing it could sometimes cause the level entrance to fail to reappear in Hogwarts, making it impossible to continue on, or causing the entrance to the next level to appear, leaving the previous level lost forever.

 Likewise, moving between screens or collecting other items while the game was autosaving could make a mess of things.
 Future games would immobilize the character during a save to prevent this from happening.